 The Young Neurosurgeons Meeting, an event designed specifically for young neurosurgeons who have recently completed the European Training Courses was established in 2011.
 A course in Radiosurgery and further educational events and are also planned.

 Through its membership of UEMS the EANS has important links to other specialties such as radiology.

 These consist of four annual courses of five days each, covering the key topics of Vascular Neurosurgery, Tumour, Head Injury/Functional and Spine/Peripheral Nerves.
-The course cycle therefore takes four years to complete.
+The course cycle thus takes four years to complete.

-Founded in the 1970s by Professors Brihaye, Pia and Vigoroux, the courses are aimed at serving the needs of neurosurgical trainees in the latter half of their training in neurosurgery.
+Founded in the 1970s by Professors Brihaye, Pia and Vigoroux, the courses aim to serve the needs of neurosurgical trainees in the latter half of their training in neurosurgery.

 The excellence of the courses and their scientific and social value is acknowledged throughout the neurosurgical community, and the current committee would like to acknowledge the tremendous part played by the founders, past chairmen of the Training Committee and previous Executive Administrator, Stephanie Garfield-Birkbeck, in bringing this about.

 Admission to the Courses

 New candidates should be in their third or fourth year of specialist training.
 There are at present two course cycles, each of which can accommodate 230 participants; a third course cycle is to be introduced in May 2017 with 180 new places.
 Once accepted for one course cycle, it is not possible to switch to the other.

 Applicants who are successful are automatically admitted for the full four years and must attend four consecutive courses within their cycle.
 Any exceptions to this are at the discretion of the chairman of the Training Committee and Executive Director of the EANS.
 There are strict arrangements for maternity and paternity leave.
 Applicants must have a high-level of English, both written and spoken, and all trainees must attend the course unaccompanied.